 Gradually Dr. Rollins absorbed the retail stores to add hospital beds to his clinic.
 It was becoming a real hospital.
 “The popularity of the Rollins Hospital was the doctor himself who treated everyone who came to him.
-His attitude toward medical care was that the patient and his needs came before he considered whether they could pay for his services. —-Dr. Rollins’ concern for his patients was his willingness to use his car for an ambulance — he often got stuck in creeks that he had to ford.
-At times, his grandson, Bill, was sent to a nearby farmer’s house to get the mules or horses to get the car out of the creek. —Dr. Rollins enjoyed the moonshine that he received as payment and kept a supply in the pharmacy — When the nurses saw Mrs. Rollins coming they would sing “Onward Christian Soldiers” to warn the doctor to put the moonshine away. —Dr. Rollins had a German shepherd named “Sir Boss” who was in the hospital daily making rounds with the doctor. —He took mail to the post office and brought the mail back as well.”**
+His attitude toward medical care was that the patients and his needs came before he considered whether they could pay for his services. —Dr. Rollins concern for his patients was his willingness to use his car for an ambulance — he often got stuck in creeks that he had to ford.
+At times, his grandson, Bill, was sent to a nearby farmer’s house to get the mules or horses to get the car out of the creek. —Dr. Rollins enjoyed the moonshine that he received as payment and kept a supply in the pharmacy — When the nurses say Mrs. Rollins coming they would sing ‘Onward Christian Soldiers’ to warn the doctor to put the moonshine away. —Dr. Rollins had a German Shepherd named ‘Sir Boss’ who was in the hospital daily making rounds with the doctor. —he took mail to the post office and brought the mail back as well.”**

-Dr. Rollins introduced a medical insurance plan that was in use for several years.
-If offered surgery, physical exams, immunization, child birth care, x-rays and laboratory tests.
+Dr. Rollins introduces a medical insurance plan that was in use for several years.
+If offered surgery, physical exams, immunization, child birth care, x ray, and laboratory test.

 As Dr. Rollins practice grew he knew he needed help.
-In 1936 he recruited Dr. John Guenthner, a surgical intern from Cook County, Illinois.
+In 1936 he recruited Dr. John Guethner, a surgical intern from Cook County, Illinois.
 The young doctor was offered $200 a month.
 He came and stayed (even though his new Buick couldn’t be driven on the rough roads).
-In 1937 the two doctors took back the last area rented to retailers in Dr. Rollins’ building and converted it to complete their 23 bed hospital, the largest one in three counties.
+In 1937 the two doctors took back the last area rented to retailers in Dr. Rollins building and converted it to complete their twenty-three bed hospital, the largest one in three counties.
 At one time there were seven doctors on the staff.
 Patients came from a wide area in northern Arkansas and from Missouri.
-The hospital became known as the “Largest Hospital in the Smallest Town in America”.
+The hospital became known as the “Largest Hospital in the Smallest Town in America”

-Dr. William James Rollins died of a heart attach in Cotter on January 10, 1957 a month before his 65th birthday.
-His practice of medicine scanned 34 years in Arkansas.
+Dr. William James Rollins died of a hear attack in Cotter in January 10, 1957 a month before his sixty-fifth birthday.
+His practice of medicine scanned thirty-four years in Arkansas.
 He was buried in the Gassville Cemetery.
 Ada Rollins died in 1968.
 She, too, is buried in Gassville.